Jappan07/Jappan07/README.md

 ### 🚀 Hack the Mountain - Made it to Top 10 innovative projects

 ### 🚀 Hack CBS 3.0 - Integrated cool annotation into Zoom meeting app.

+### 🚀 New Year New Hacks - Made a web app to simplfy Admission process to colleges (in development phase currently).

 ## How to start a Convo with me 😇
 😄 Talk to me about cosmology, technology, science, and investing. <br>